vercel-support/site/content/posts/reasonml-in-2020.md

 ## The Good

-I first looked into ReasonML at the beginning on 2020 as part of my functional programming journey.
+I first looked into ReasonML at the beginning of 2020 as part of my functional programming journey.
 While not strictly an FP language, ReasonML (being an alt-OCAML) has automatically curried functions, immutable data structures, and a much leaner syntax compared to TypeScript.
 While I've come to appreciate TypeScript (having worked on an Angular project at work since May), I still find TypeScript to be a stop-gap in the world of JavaScript.
 ReasonML promised to be a more well thought out alternative to TypeScript.
 It also helps that the BuckleScript compiler (part of the ReasonML to JavaScript toolchain) is much faster than TypeScript's compiler.

 ### My Top 5 ReasonML Features